Signed in as:

 Just as Ancient Amazonians discovered how combining specific plants could create powerful medicines like ayahuasca, it appears they understood how leveraging natural features could sustain an unassailable urban center.
 Any attacking force would face an impossible choice: fragment their numbers to navigate the two narrow entry tributaries, becoming vulnerable to defenders, or attempt to bypass the waterways only to face the impenetrable rainforest.
 While the site contains multiple tributaries and igarapés flowing from the lakes, the restriction to just two access points created a natural bottleneck that would have made large-scale assault practically impossible with pre-industrial military technology.

 These waterways likely served a dual purpose - while presenting formidable barriers to enemies, they could have also functioned as efficient transportation corridors for residents.
-The two main access tributaries, ranging from 50 to 120 feet in width, created controlled entry points, while the internal network of waterways allowed goods and people to move efficiently throughout the urban expanse while maintaining defensive integrity.
+The two main access tributaries, ranging from 50 to 120 feet in width (during the 2023 drought), created controlled entry points, while the internal network of waterways allowed goods and people to move efficiently throughout the urban expanse while maintaining defensive integrity.
 This organic integration of transportation and defense, if proven, would exemplify a holistic approach to urban design.

 Chemical Engineering and Material Science: The Miracle of Their Terracotta

 If this is a terracotta city, the mastery of materials science is remarkable, particularly the sophisticated understanding of clay chemistry and firing techniques.
-Like their discovery of plants synergistic properties, and terra preta soils longevity, did these ancient engineers understand how to combine and process natural materials to create something extraordinary?
-The terracotta structures that appear to be still standing after centuries of tropical rainfall and vegetation growth could testify to a material sciences and engineering prowess.
+Like their discovery of synergistic plant compounds or the engineered longevity of terra preta soils, these ancient engineers may have developed methods to combine and process natural materials into something extraordinary.

 The whitish-gray and reddish signatures visible in the satellite imagery suggest different firing techniques and clay compositions, indicating a nuanced understanding of how various materials would perform under different structural demands.